-Identify the essential principles of kava hygiene applicable throughout the kava processing chain (including primary production through to the final consumer), to achieve the goal of ensuring that kava is safe and suitable for human consumption.
+- Identify the essential principles of kava hygiene applicable throughout the kava processing chain (including primary production through to the final consumer), to achieve the goal of ensuring that kava is safe and suitable for human consumption; - HACCP and Good Manufacturing Practices (GMP) are also required under the Pure Food Act 1996 (No. 4 of 1996).